 - Add the onions and garlic chives along with all the remaining ingredients to the salted cucumbers.
 Toss everything until the cucumbers are well coated with the seasoning.
 The cucumbers will look dry at this point, but will release moisture as they absorb the seasonings.

 I originally posted this recipe in August 2011.
-This post is a long overdue update with new photos, more information, and an improved recipe.
+It’s updated here with new photos, more information, and an improved recipe.